zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  A network request to this service failed
+  A network request to this service failed.

   **Action:**

-  Check Network log and review error
+  Check Network log and review the error.